Introduction

 The recognition agreement (or the project’s legal documents) must include, among other things, the following responsibilities for the co-op corporation:

-The co-op corporation must evict a tenant-stockholder who has defaulted on his or her share loan and must terminate that tenant-stockholder’s lease, if the share loan holder requests it to do so.
+• The co-op corporation must evict a tenant-stockholder who has defaulted on their share loan and must terminate that tenant-stockholder’s lease, if the share loan holder requests it to do so.

-any 90-day delinquency by the tenant-stockholder that is related to the payment of his or her monthly assessments or carrying charges.
+• any 90-day delinquency by the tenant-stockholder that is related to the payment of their monthly assessments or carrying charges.

 Lender’s Rights

-The project documents must grant the lender financing a share loan the right to cure the tenant-stockholder’s defaults in his or her assessment payments or carrying charges and the right to review and approve the following actions before the co-op corporation can consent to them:
+The project documents must grant the lender financing a share loan the right to cure the tenant-stockholder’s defaults in their assessment payments or carrying charges and the right to review and approve the following actions before the co-op corporation can consent to them: